kalabox/kalabox/README.md

 up
 ```

-### Engines, providers and services!
-OH MY!

-Kalabox loosesly defines a `provider` as the underlying tech that is needed to run your `engine` where engine is loosely defined as something that handles container orhcestration. `Services` are defined as the set of additional containers that are needed to run apps.
-More on this later.

-Generally `kbox up` and `kbox down` are used to activate the provider and get the engine into a position where it can begin to "do app things" ie install, start, stop and uninstall apps.

-### Engines

-Kalabox has an interface to support various engines.
-More details on that [here](http://api.kalabox.me/engine.html).
-Currently, Kalabox ships with a `docker` based implementation but you can write your own implementation and swap it out using the `engine` key in the global config file.
-See below.

-### Provider

-Similarly to engines, Kalabox has an interface that engines can use for various providers.
-Providers can be thought of as the installation magic needed to support a given engine.
-So to run on the `docker` engine on MacOSX and Windows Kalabox currently uses the `Boot2Docker` provider.
-You can read more about the interface [here](http://api.kalabox.me/provider.html).

-Engine will usually select the correct provider based on the users environment.
-On Mac/Windows this will be Boot2Docker.
-If you were hypothetically running a future version of Kalabox on Linode this might be possible with the not currently extant `debian` provider.

-### Services

-Services are any additional containers that are needed to support apps.
-This could be something like an `nginx` reverse proxy or `dnsmasq` or both.
-Different services backends can be swapped out in the global config using the `services` key.

-Currently Kalabox implements a set of services called "Kalabox" that are used to support our `docker` based apps.
-Specifically we are using `hipache` as a reverse proxy, `dnsmasq` to handle requests to `.kbox` domains, `skydock` to troll the `docker` events stream for starts and stops and `skydns` to handle intra-docker dns resolution.

-For more info on the services interface check out [this](http://api.kalabox.me/services.html).

 ### Global configuration

 User's can override some global configuration by putting a file called `kalabox.json` in `~/kalabox/`.
 Here is an example of the things you can override: